California's Insurance Crisis: What Homeowners Need to Know

 What About Claims on Existing Policies?

 If you have a current policy and suffer a loss, your insurer must honor the policy regardless of whether they plan to non-renew you afterward.
-The crisis doesn't change your coverage rights — it changes your ability to get future coverage.
+The crisis does not change your coverage rights — it changes your ability to get future coverage.
 However, be aware of several practical impacts:

 - Adjuster shortages.
 After a major event, the influx of claims overwhelms insurer staff.
 Independent adjusters are hired en masse, and quality varies wildly.
 Your claim may be assigned to an adjuster who is juggling 50+ files and has no California expertise.